GreenKGC: A Lightweight Knowledge Graph Completion Method

 \subsection{Decision Learning}

-We formulate KGC tasks as a binary classification problem in each relation group.
-We adopt binary classifiers as decoders since they are more powerful than distance-based score functions.
-The binary classifiers take pruned triple features as the inputs and predict the soft probability (between 0 and 1) of the triple as the output.
-We also conduct classifier training with negative sampling so as to train a powerful classifier.
+We formulate KGC as a binary classification problem in each relation group.
+We adopt binary classifiers as decoders since they are more powerful than simple scoring functions.
+The binary classifiers take pruned triple features as inputs and predict soft probabilities (between 0 and 1) of triples as outputs.
+We also conduct classifier training with hard negative mining so as to train a powerful classifier.

-\textbf{Binary classification.} The binary classifiers take a low-dimensional triple feature $\bm{e}_i$ and predict a soft label $\hat{y_i}$.
-The label $y_i = 1$ for the observed triples and $y_i = 0$ for the sampled negatives.
-We train a binary classifier $g(*)$, which returns a soft decision between 0 and 1, by minimizing the following negative log-likelihood loss
+\textbf{Binary classification.} The binary classifiers, $g(*)$, take a low-dimensional triple feature $\bm{x}$ and predict a soft label $\hat{y} = g(\bm{x}) \in [0, 1]$.
+The label $y = 1$ for the observed triples and $y = 0$ for the sampled negatives.
+We train a binary classifier by minimizing the following negative log-likelihood loss:

-where $g(\bm{t_i})$ is the final triple score.
 In general, we select a nonlinear classifier to accommodate nonlinearity in sample distributions.

-\textbf{Negative sampling.} It is desired to mine hard negative cases in original KGE models.
-We propose two negative sampling schemes to train a more powerful classifier.
+\textbf{Negative sampling.} Combining KGE with classifiers is non-trivial because it's challenging to obtain high-quality negative samples for classifier training, given that negative samples are not explicitly labeled in the KGs.
+Therefore, it is desired to mine hard negative cases for baseline KGE models so as to train a powerful classifier.
+We propose two negative sampling schemes for classifier training.
 First, most KGE models can only capture the coarse entity type information.
-For example, they may predict a location given the query (\textit{Mary}, \textit{born\_in}, \textit{?}) yet without an exact answer.
-Thus, we draw negative samples within the entity types constrained by the relation \citep{krompass2015type} to enhance the capability to predict the exact answer.
-Such a negative sampling scheme is called ontology-basd negative sampling.
+For example, they may predict a location given the query (\emph{Mary}, \emph{born\_in}, \emph{?}) yet without an exact answer.
+Thus, we draw negative samples within the entity types constrained by relations \citep{krompass2015type} to enhance the capability to predict the exact answer.
+Such a negative sampling scheme is called \emph{ontology-based negative sampling}.
 We also investigate the sampling of hard negatives that cannot be trivially obtained from original KGE methods.
-Negatives with higher embedding scores $f_r(\bm{h_i}, \bm{t_i})$ tend to be predicted wrongly in the KGE methods.
+Negatives with higher embedding scores $f_r(\bm{h_i}, \bm{t_i})$ tend to be predicted wrongly in the baseline methods.
 To handle it, we rank all randomly sampled negative triples and select the ones with higher embedding scores as hard negatives for classifier training.
-Such a negative sampling is called embedding-based negative sampling.
+Such a negative sampling strategy is called \emph{embedding-based negative sampling}.